For the 1987 horror movie of this name, see Angel Heart

 - War for Fun and Profit — But most of the time, their idea of fun is "helping people in need" or "making a flower field".

 - We Help the Helpless — the City Hunter team.
-Ryo Saeba specializes in helping helpless women, since he's always keen on mixing lechery with work.
+Partially subverted with Ryo who only helps women, since he's always keen on mixing lechery with work.

-- Apparently this is the hobby of every mercenary involved with Saeba.
+- Though apparently this trope is the hobby of every mercenary involved with him.